kobucom/author/README-rep.md

 Markers are inserted in a source file.
 A marker is surrounded by a starting and ending slash (/) and occupies a line.
+[2020-aug-31] Or it can appear exactly at the beginning of a line.

 Markers in Replacer can have Roman alphabets in upper case (A-Z) and lower case (a-z), numbers (0-9) and some symbols (depending on the type of string or name).